Courtesy of Courtyard by Marriott

 The benefits start with free wireless internet access at all Marriott Bonvoy–participating hotels, as well as discounted rates if you book through a Marriott channel, such as directly on the websites or via the app.
 Members earn 10 Marriott Bonvoy points per dollar spent at most hotels; a few exceptions include five points per dollar spent at Element, Residence Inn by Marriott, and TownePlace Suites hotels.
 If you’re staying at Marriott Executive Apartments or Execustay, members earn 2.5 points per dollar spent on the room rate.

 Bonus points start to pile up if you earn elite status from frequent stays or hold one of the cobranded credit cards, like the Marriott Bonvoy Brilliant American Express Card.
-Plus, any new members who join and stay twice before June 28 can earn a free night.
-The program’s top level, Ambassador Elite (for those who spent 100 nights at Marriott hotels and spend $20,000), comes with 17.5 points per dollar spent and access to a personal concierge.
+The program’s top level, Ambassador Elite (for those who spent 100 nights at Marriott hotels and $20,000), comes with 17.5 points per dollar spent and access to a personal concierge.

-Members can combine cash and points for stays (great for those with smaller points balances).
+Members can combine cash and points for stays (great for those with smaller points balances), but the Cash + Points program will be impacted by the new redemption pricing policy that goes into effect in September.
 Also, if you redeem points for four nights, the fifth night is free.
 Marriott has a special partnership with United through RewardsPlus.
 Register your United frequent flyer number to enjoy a bonus when transferring miles and points between programs, get the opportunity to earn miles while staying with the Marriott portfolio of brands, and receive reciprocal elite status between MileagePlus and Marriott Bonvoy programs.